tohagan/stlive/README.md

 The `--run` option will deploy and run the new app on attached devices.

-**TIP**: The domain or app name can be specified or use a default from your `.stlive.config` files.
-If you create all your Sencha projects under a common parent folder you can create a `.stlive.config` in that parent folder and setup common defaults like `appDomain` for all your projects.
+**TIP**: The domain or app name can be specified or use a default from your `.stlive.json` files.
+If you create all your Sencha projects under a common parent folder you can create a `.stlive.json` in that parent folder and setup common defaults like `appDomain` for all your projects.

 ### Builds a Sencha Touch app

-Same as `sencha app build native` but it uses the version of Sencha Command configured in `.stlive.config` in your home directory or current/ancestor directories of your project.
+Same as `sencha app build native` but it uses the version of Sencha Command configured in `.stlive.json` in your home directory or current/ancestor directories of your project.

     $ stlive build [--run]

 The `--run` option will deploy and run the app on attached devices.

 **TIP**: This is basically the same as running `sencha app build --run native` but it uses the version of Sencha Command configured in your settings file.
-So you may wish to add a `.stlive.config` file as part of your project, so you can auto select the right version of Sencha Command and Sencha Touch.
+So you may wish to add a `.stlive.json` file as part of your project, so you can auto select the right version of Sencha Command and Sencha Touch.

 A future version may support settings environment variables prior to running Sencha Command so that the build process (and all the related build tools) can be customised on a per project basis.
 This would make it fast and easy to switch build parameters and tools just by changing projects directory and ensure that it's all version controlled.

-I recommend that your project `.stlive.config` files only contain project specific settings and that it inherit other settings from config files in your home or ancestor folders.
+I recommend that your project `.stlive.json` files only contain project specific settings and that it inherit other settings from config files in your home or ancestor folders.
 When we roll out new releases of `stlive` that have new features and settings you will likely avoid the need to update each of your project's config files.
 You should always include the "_schema" property in your config files so the app can report schema version changes.

 ### Compile and Deploy PhoneGap app